Epitaphios (liturgical): Matins on Great Saturday

 The Epitaphios is placed on a decorated bier, and carried in procession.

 The Epitaphios mounted upon return of procession.

 The Burial of Christ.
 During Matins, the Epitafios Thrinos or Lamentations (Greek: Ἐπιτάφιος Θρῆνος, Epitaphios Thrēnos, "Epitaphic Lamentation"; or Ἐγκώμια, Enkōmia, "praises") are sung before the Epitaphios as at the tomb of Christ, while all hold lighted candles.
 The verses of these Lamentations are interspersed between the verses of Psalm 118 (the chanting of this psalm forms a major part of the Orthodox funeral service as well as being a usual part of Saturday Matins).

 Near the end of Matins, during the Great Doxology, a solemn procession with the Epitaphios is held, with bells ringing the funeral toll, commemorating the burial procession of Christ.
 In Slavic churches, the Epitaphios alone is carried in procession with candles and incense.
 It may be carried by hand or raised up on poles like a canopy.
 Many Greek churches, however, will carry the entire bier, with its carved canopy attached.
-In societies where Byzantine Christianity is traditional, the processions may take extremely long routes through the streets, with processions from different parishes joining together in a central location.
+In societies where Byzantine Christianity is traditional, the processions may take extremely long routes through the streets, with processions from different parishes joining in a central location.
 Where this is not possible, the procession goes three times around the outside of the church building.
 The procession is accompanied by the singing of the Trisagion, typically in a melodic form used at funerals.
 Those unable to attend the church service will often come out to balconies and sidewalks where the procession passes, holding lit candles and sometimes hand-held censers.
 In many Greek villages, the Epitaphios is also paraded in the cemetery, among the graves, as a covenant of eternal life to those who have died.